sarchandra/VSIX-Template/Vsix Multi Project Template Creation in VS2015.md

 [msdn reference](https://msdn.microsoft.com/en-us/library/31cdwx28(v=vs.100).aspx)

 >The Type attribute of the VSTemplate element contains the value ProjectGroup for multi project template.
 Msdn is explained in multiple places (
->[microsoft msdn refernce](https://msdn.microsoft.com/en-us/library/ms185308.aspx)).
+>[microsoft msdn reference](https://msdn.microsoft.com/en-us/library/ms185308.aspx)).
 I did not find everything in msdn a page that explains **Type** attribute's all possible values.

-For example
+For Example

 ```
 <VSTemplate Version="2.0.0" Type="ProjectGroup"
     xmlns="http://schemas.microsoft.com/developer/vstemplate/2005">
 ```

->When we are creating the multi project template, the Root VSTempale has *type* attribute value as "ProjectGroup".
+>When we are creating the multi project template, the Root VSTemplate has *type* attribute value as "ProjectGroup".
 >The most common mistake happens here.
 When they define the root vstemplate *type* attribute value as "Project", then it will not create the
 >multi project template.